-Cases submitted by Enterprise-level customers are routed directly to specially trained engineers to ensure fast, accurate resolution of critical issues.
+Cases submitted by Enterprise On-Ramp and Enterprise Support customers are routed directly to specially trained engineers to ensure fast, accurate resolution of critical issues.

 After we've responded to your case, we work with you to identify and resolve your problem.
 We consider cases resolved if:

 - The source of the problem lies with third-party software.
 (We’ll continue to be a resource as you work with the third party on resolution.)

 - You don't respond to a query or request from us for four (4) consecutive days.

 For recurring issues, you can choose to reopen the case.